Isle of Eriska Hotel

 wanting to get away from it all.

 An entire private island connected to the mainland by a wonderfully rumbly old bridge.
-Theres a nine-hole golf course and a leisure center for rainy days.
+Theres a nine-hole golf course and a leisure centre for rainy days.
 But above all, theres the Isle of Eriska with its seals and otters and its dreamlike views.

 If the Big House is a reminder of a more expansive and confident era, the experience of staying here is very much like being in a grand old- fashioned private home, with its panelled great hall and roaring log fires.
 You can browse through the books with a malt whisky in hand; or you can play the piano: this is one hotel where you may just dare do such a thing, so relaxed and at home will you feel.